mbrudas/Lead-automation-pipeline/README.md

 This project is shared for **educational and portfolio purposes only** under the **Creative Commons BY-NC 4.0 license**.

+> ⚠️ This project is for demonstration purposes only.
+Commercial use is not allowed without written permission. © 2025 Maria Brudas – All rights reserved.

 > 📌 For commercial use or custom implementation, please contact the author.

 ## 🔐 Disclaimer